Download and install the latest GApps: Open GApps, NikGApps, FlameGApps, and more!

 Last but not least, users can upload their custom configurations to the project’s repository to create a personalized build.

-- Android Version Support: Android 10 and Android 11.
+- Android Version Support: Android 10 to Android 12.
+There is no official support for Android 12L yet.

 - Platform Support: ARM64.